JulianCasillasP/Sellit_Server/README.md

 ## API Reference

-La API ofrece los siguientes endpoints y métodos:
+The API provides the following endpoints and methods:

 | Method | Endpoint                 | Requires                         | Response (200)          | Action                      |
 |--------|--------------------------|----------------------------------|--------------------------|-----------------------------|